-State your business' net turnover (after returns and all discounts), and free of duties and taxes.
+State your company's net turnover (after returns and all discounts), and free of duties and taxes.
 Use the currency in which your accounts are kept, in the following format:

-Prepare this information in the attached spreadsheet named "Turnover".
+Prepare this information in a spreadsheet named "A-6 Turnover".